Dogpatch Labs: History

-Dogpatch Labs launched in the CHQ Building in early 2015 with an initial 13,500 sq feet, through a partnership with Neville Isdell & Mervyn Greene.
+Dogpatch Labs launched in the CHQ Building in March of 2015 with an initial 13,500 sq feet, through a partnership with Neville Isdell & Mervyn Greene.
 Their contribution has enabled the mission-driven entrepreneurial hub's rapid evolution since 2015.

 As of mid-2015, the space had 25 companies with 150 desks, with a 60/40 Irish/International split, with tenants including Udemy, Twilio and ChangeX.

 In November 2015, the space expanded by 8,000 sq ft with an event space and meeting rooms in the 200 year old vaults below the CHQ Building.
 Three months after launching, Dogpatch Labs had hosted 80 events in The Vaults.

 In November 2016, Dogpatch Labs expanded for the third time, reaching a total of 40,000 sq ft of space, by adding an "Urban Garden" and private office space on its mezzanine floor.
 Dogpatch Labs was then home to 40+ companies, and hosting 200 tech events and 5,000 attendees per year.

 In December 2018, structural works would allow for an additional 100 people to hot-desk from the space.
 The community was now a residence to more than 80 companies and 400 members on its three levels.

 In December 2020, It was announced that Dogpatch Labs, supported by its partner hubs in Cork, Kerry and Galway, had been awarded the €17m contract to manage the National Digital Research Centre service for the next five years.
 As part of the NDRC contract, Dogpatch Labs Dublin and its regional partners (Portershed Galway, Republic of Work Cork and RDI Hub Kerry) would deliver "mentorship-driven accelerator and pre-accelerator programmes, and pre-seed funding to entrepreneurs across Ireland".

 In July 2021 ESB Group, Ireland's national energy provider selected Dogpatch Labs to operate its internal innovation programme, X-Potential, until 2025.
 Dogpatch was chosen by ESB for the contract after a tender process, having previously run the X-Potential programme in 2019 and 2020.

 In February 2022 Dogpatch Labs announced that its First Fridays for Startups event would go all-Ireland, with each month's event being held from a different hub in the Irish Tech Hub Network around the country.